darren-martz/resp/index.md

 ## Things to ponder on while eating a biscuit

 * Invest the RESP funds in a blue-chip stock like Microsoft, Apple, Coke, or Costco.
 Something that everyone uses and continues to steadily grow.
-Then sit on it and don't touch it for 10 years while y[...]
+Then sit on it and don't touch it for 10 years while your kid grows up.
 * Consider not using RESP much or at all.
 A growing TFSA is far better considering its tax-free growth.
 * Plan ahead if you think it will grow too big over time.
 Seriously, do things like start with a joint RESP subscriber.
 * Withdraw the contribution funds first.
 Your kid will likely start in September, a partial year, pull the full annual amount out if you have it, it's tax-free.